ramibaghdan/genomics-variant-calling/README.md

 Three injected variants missed, one call with nothing behind it.

-Read that as a floor, not an achievement.
  The reference is 100 kb of random sequence with no repeats, no homopolymers, and no mapping ambiguity, covered at roughly 40x by 20,000 simulated read pairs.
-Every variant sits in a uniquely mappable context with plenty of supporting reads, so near-perfect numbers are what a correctly wired pipeline should produce.
+Every variant sits in a uniquely mappable context with plenty of supporting reads, so near-perfect numbers are what is expected.
 The check confirms the four steps are connected properly and the tools are doing what they claim.
-It says nothing about how this would perform on a real genome.

-`simulate_data.sh` uses a fixed seed, so anyone who clones this and runs it gets the same numbers.
+`simulate_data.sh` uses a fixed seed, so cloning this gets the same numbers.

 Substitutions only.
 Homozygous and heterozygous sites both count, the latter carrying an IUPAC code in wgsim's alt column.
 Indels are excluded: wgsim reports their position differently from how bcftools normalizes them, and comparing them properly needs allele-level normalization this project does not attempt.
-Positions are compared, not alleles.
+Positions are compared.

 ## Prerequisites